cchungmin/performance-review/README.md

 }
 ```

+This provides the default `/` index page to display employee view, allowing viewing incoming review requests and user information. the admin page `/admin` provides employee management and feedback management features.
 This app doesn't handle any login / logout features for now.

 ## Issues
 API in backend